DrSkunk/TwitchMote/README.md

 ### Main form
 This is the form that opens when you launch the program.
 It allows you to set the  game name, irc parameters as well as the optional Nickserv password.

+You should note that on writing this page the twitch irc servers aren't stable enough.

 From here you can start the irc client and open the keyboard settings.

 ![Main form](http://i.imgur.com/iYq5f65.png "Main form")